Ten Days in the Jungle.

-On the 24th of June 2014 Gordon and i boarded a flight for Lima Peru.
-After spending a night in Lima with Sarah's mother (Sarah) we boarded the connecting flight and landed in Tarapoto.
-We were picked up by Signor Leon who we bought the farm from and immediately fed a celebratory feast.
+On the 24th of June 2014 Gordon and I boarded a flight for Lima, Peru.
+After spending a night in Lima with Sarah's mother (also named Sarah) we boarded the connecting flight and landed in Tarapoto.
+We were picked up by señor Leon, who we bought the farm from, and immediately fed a celebratory feast.
 We based ourselves in a cozy hotel and began looking for supplies.
-Our farm was described as rustic so we would need to buy what we hadn't bought.
+Our farm was described as rustic so we would need to buy what we hadn't brought.

-The town of Shanao was founder in the early 70's and looks like any other small town in the Peru.
+The town of Shanao was founded in the early 70's and looks like any other small town in Peru.
 A town square with a few shops, some planter pots and concrete seats.
-We were soon welcomed into a number of homes and met Abrahan the leader of APARMASH (Asociacion de Productores Agropecuarios Rio Mayo Shanao) and Euler who was related to the original founders and a LIMA educated Agronomist.
+We were soon welcomed into a number of homes and met Abrahan, the leader of APARMASH (Asociacion de Productores Agropecuarios Rio Mayo Shanao), and Euler, who was related to the original founders and a Lima educated agronomist.
 He and his wife Linda were key members of the community.
-Discussions turned quickly to how we could organize a community meeting where we could meet community leaders and start the process of Co-operative planning.
+Discussions turned quickly to how we could organize a community meeting so we could meet community leaders and start the process of co-operative planning.

-Shanao already had a loose co-operative we just needed to find out where they were at, what they wanted and how we would fit into the structure.
-Living the US gives us unique access to key markets, what we needed to understand is where could we offer the most benefit for the local community.
-Gordon and i were talking constantly, well i was at least.
+Shanao already had a loose co-operative; we just needed to find where they were, what they wanted, and how we would fit into the structure.
+Living in the U.S. gives us unique access to key markets; what we needed to understand is where could we offer the most benefit for the local community.
+Gordon and I were talking constantly-- well, I was at least.
 Our ideas started to coalesce and a meeting was arranged.
 The co-op members would meet with us and the community leaders at the local hall.